ivanov/kanten/README.md

 the enlightened pager. less paging. more content. read widely.
 --------------------------------------------------------------

-...because you have more than 80 columns
+A multi-column pager for reading in the terminal ...because you have more than 80 columns.

-Origin:

-kan-ten: Japanese for word for agar, a gelatinous substance derived from seaweed.

-A program for reading in the terminal.
-A pager for the early 90s?

-This program was inspired by a similar one called [Tofu](http://amarsagoo.info/tofu/) for OS X, a column-based reader application, where the columns are arranged horizontally.
+Kanten was inspired by Amar Sagoo's [Tofu](http://amarsagoo.info/tofu/) for OS X. Tofu is a column-based reader application, where the columns are arranged horizontally.
 Given the aspect ratio of computer monitors, I decided to create kanten to be a unix pager replacement (more and less) that is not limited to 80 columns.
+Kanten is the Japanese for word for agar, a gelatinous substance derived from seaweed.
+The idea being that kanten is similar in substance to tofu, but has even less nutritional value.

+Here's how the above paragraph would be rendered by kanten on a short (7 line)
+terminal:

+    Kanten was inspired by Amar Sagoo's          replacement (more and less) that is not
+    [Tofu](http://amarsagoo.info/tofu/)          limited to 80 columns.
+Kanten is the
+    for OS X. Tofu is a column-based reader      Japanese for word for agar, a gelatinous
+    application, where the columns are           substance derived from seaweed.
+The idea
+    arranged horizontally.
+Given the aspect     being that kanten is similar in
+    ratio of computer monitors, I decided        substance to tofu, but has even less
+    to create kanten to be a unix pager          nutritional value.

 TODO
 ----